 To help the agricultural industry throughout Michigan, state Rep. Hank Vaupel, R-Fowlerville, introduced a measure allowing people to use updated technologies for wagering on horse racing.
+It’s not really new, there have been many websites that have this kind of feature like the hennessy gold cup betting that uses the technology to bet on sports.
 Vaupel’s legislation is part of a wide-ranging bipartisan plan updating the way gaming is conducted and regulated statewide.

 Michigan tracks currently do not utilize technologies such as advance deposit wagering, which allows people to place pari-mutuel wagers online.
 While these types of wagers are already happening in Michigan, only out-of-state businesses are operating the sites – with no revenue coming to Michigan.
 This hurts the state’s racing community and agriculture industry.